Mason County Sports Hall of Fame

 Life Lesson Awards

 The Mason County Sports Hall of Fame is pleased to announce the establishment of their Annual Mason County Sports Hall of Fame Life Lesson Awards athletes from the Mason County area High Schools.
 The award is given to a female/male high school senior athlete, from each school, that demonstrates the positive attributes that one learns from participating in athletic competition.
+In 2024, we added a Life Lesson Honoree from Area 24 Special Olympics.
 Sports teach individuals a lot more than the skills to run, swim, handle a ball, racket, bat, club, or stick, and condition their bodies and minds for strenuous and challenging activities.
 Participation in individual and team sports teaches athletes important life lessons, “Beyond the game..”, that can be applied to any relationship, activity, or professional life.
 As a noted professional athlete stated: “Sports teaches you character, it teaches you to play by the rules, it teaches you to know what it feels like to WIN and LOSE—it teaches you about LIFE!”
 Each area high school’s coaches and Athletic Director have selected the student athlete in their respective school as the recipient of this award, based on the athlete’s demonstration of Teamwork, Leadership, Perseverance, Discipline, Respect, and or Over-Coming Adversity.
-In addition to the award recognition, the MCSHOF will donate $150.00 to the Charity of the recipient’s selection, in their name.
+In addition to the award recognition, the MCSHOF will donate $100.00 to the Charity of the recipient’s selection, in their name.

 View our Life Lesson honorees here.